Countly/countly-sdk-flutter-bridge/example/README.md

-# countly_example
+# countly_flutter_example

-Demonstrates how to use the countly plugin.
+Demonstrates how to use the countly_flutter plugin.

 ## Getting Started